 “He came around the house constantly, threatening to kill me because I wouldn’t go back with him,” says de Leon.

-As she struggled to pay her rapidly rising mortgage on a single income, Sally realized that leaving the house behind was the best path forward.
-Not only would moving out relieve a financial burden, it would make the family’s whereabouts harder for her ex-husband to determine.
+As she struggled to pay her rapidly rising mortgage on a single income, eventually Sally realized that leaving the house behind was the best path forward.
+Not only would moving out relieve a financial burden, but it would also make the family’s whereabouts harder for her ex-husband to determine.

 “It was easier for me to give up the house because we had so many bad memories there,” says de Leon.
 “I didn’t see our homelessness as a sad ending.
 I saw it as a beginning, neither good nor bad.”

 Moving into transitional housing was nerve-wracking for Mark.
 As a shy kid, he didn’t know how to make friends with the other children.
-His Birthday Dreams party was the perfect icebreaker.
+However, a party for Mark dramatically impacted his experience.

 “As soon as I came in everyone said, ‘Oh, that’s the birthday boy’ and started talking to me,” says Mark.
 The kids played and ate, and Mark handed out goody bags at the end.
 “There was no worrying, no anxiety.
 I don’t remember anything negative about the day, it was only positive.”